 I had my own trek back to my truck.
-Swimming against everyone's haste, I stumbled toward the first corner to the East.
+Swimming against everyone's haste, I stumbled toward the first corner to the east.
 Before I could round the corner, a man crossing the street caught my eye (face first, remember).
 "Howdy" I said.

 "Do you know where I can find a church that's . . . ." his voice trailed off as he turned his head looking up the street.
 Whatever else he said was swept away in the riparian confusion of the crowd.

 He was a black man in his 60's.
 His face was highlighted with grey stubble surrounding a goatee that had been trimmed up neatly.
 When he spoke, intelligent eyes glistened under a baseball cap.
 His teeth were kind of sprawled out from each other like they were running scared.
-But the teeth were in good shape, he must have been doing alright, at least recently.
-He reminded me of Spike Lee, only a bit older.
+But the teeth were in good shape, he must have been doing all right, at least recently.
+He reminded me of Spike Lee, a bit older.